What Are Hybrid Securities?

-A lot of hybrids are issued as Callable/ Redeemable, that means, companies can call and redeem a bond offering if they deem fit.
-This usually happens with changes in interest rates in general.
+Many hybrids are issued as Callable/ Redeemable, meaning companies can call and redeem a bond offering if they deem fit.
+It usually happens with changes in interest rates in general.

-If the interest rates have been lowered, the company will try to repay its existing debt securities with higher interest rates and replace them with new securities at cheaper rates.
-This also creates uncertainty around the viability of these securities and affects their expected returns.
+If the interest rates are low, the company will try to repay its debt securities with higher interest rates and replace them with new securities at cheaper rates.
+It also creates uncertainty around the viability of these securities and affects their expected returns.

 - Higher Returns: Generally offers higher returns than traditional bond offerings.
 Also, provide an opportunity to participate in a firm’s growth if there is an uptick in the company’s common stock.

-- Diversification: Gives an opportunity to diversify a portfolio through a single instrument, reducing the overall risk element.
-For e.g. adding a hybrid to a traditional stock-bond portfolio reduces the overall risk and adds diversification.
+- Diversification: This allows diversifying a portfolio through a single instrument, reducing the overall risk element.
+E.g., adding a hybrid to a traditional stock-bond portfolio reduces the overall risk and adds diversification.

-- Volatility: Though volatility is a risk element with hybrids, it generally has less volatility in terms of market price as compared to traditional stocks.
+- Volatility: Though volatility is a risk element with hybrids, it generally has less market price volatility than traditional stocks.
 Since these securities provide a steady income stream, they are usually less volatile.